meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 ## LIVERPS Composition Strength Ordering

-USD's composition system resolves opinion conflicts through the **LIVERPS** strength ordering, where each composition arc type has a specific position in the hierarchy:
+USD's composition system resolves opinion conflicts through the **LIVERPS** strength ordering, where each composition arc type has a specific position in the hierarchy.
+LIVERPS governs the strength ordering of composition arcs within a single LayerStack.
+Across layers, the usual sublayer strength rules apply: the strongest opinions come from the last sublayer in the stack.

+It helps to think of sublayer strength as the outer frame, and LIVERPS as the inner ordering within each frame.

 1. **Local** - Direct Specification
     — Opinions authored directly in the current layer stack